Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 ## Podcasts

-#### Waking Up With Sam Harris
+#### **Waking Up With Sam Harris**

+Still my favorite podcast, even though I find myself increasingly taking issue with many of Sam's views.
+A couple of my favorite episodes were:

 * Is #MeToo Going To Far (with Rebecca Traister)
   - Traister challenges and engages with Sam in a super productive way, and models how to be persuasive and assertive without a hint of contempt.
 Sam is also uncharacteristically charitable, which makes for a great discussion.
 * Gary Taubes: The case against sugar
-  - The most interesting I learned is that causal inference is unbelievably hard.
+  - The most interesting thing I learned is that causal inference is unbelievably hard.
 Is it true that having a glass of wine with dinner is good for you, or do people with stable, happy, healthy lives have the luxury of enjoying a nightly glass of wine?
 Do placebos actually work as effectively as real medications, or do placebo studies simply show